michpara/Mastermind/README.md

 # Mastermind

+Mastermind made with Ruby.

-Mastermind in Ruby.
-Players can choose to be the guesser or the secret code creator.
+Players can choose to be the guesser or the creator of the secret code